WISE Indiana

 DMHA has awarded 37 grants as part of the Community Catalyst Grant Program.
 The Program aims to promote innovative, collaborative, and sustainable locally and community driven responses to mental health and substance use disorder issues.
 WISE Indiana is assisting DMHA with an evaluation of the Community Catalyst Grant Program, including an analysis of how the funding is being used to address mental health and substance use disorder issues in Indiana, the effectiveness of the invested funds, and findings related to the sustainability and potential scaling up of the funded programs.

-This project is looking at the 1915(b)(4) waiver connected to the AMHH and BPHC State Plan Amendments.
+The Centers for Medicare and Medicaid Services (CMS) requires states must arrange for an independent evaluation or assessment of the waiver program and submit the findings when renewing their waiver program.
+This project will evaluate the MRO 1915(b)(4) waiver.
 These programs serve individuals with a serious mental illness who meet program criteria.
-The (b)(4) waiver allows for the Indiana Community Mental Health Centers (CMHC’s) to be the sole providers of services for these programs.
-This assessment is designed to look at the effectiveness of the (b)(4) waiver related to how participants receive services.
+The (b)(4) waiver allows for the Indiana Community Mental Health Centers (CMHCs) to be the sole providers of services for these programs.
+This assessment will be designed to look at the effectiveness of the (b)(4) waiver related to how participants receive services.

 Past Projects